prowler-cloud/prowler/README.md

         -b                  do not print Prowler banner
         -V                  show version number & exit
         -s                  show scoring report
+        -S                  send check output to AWS Security Hub - only valid when the output mode is json-asff (i.e. "-M json-asff -S")
         -x                  specify external directory with custom checks (i.e. /my/own/checks, files must start by check) -q                  suppress info messages and passing test output -A                  account id for the account where to assume a role, requires -R and -T